Yoon-1023/Yoon-1023.github.io/research.md

 Supervisor: [Prof. Saverio Spagnolie](https://people.math.wisc.edu/~spagnolie/)

-Based on the general approach presented in *[A nematic liquid crystal with an immersed body: equilibrium, stress, and paradox][1]* and *[Exact and approximate solutions for elastic interactions in a nematic liquid crystal][2]*,
+Based on the general approach presented in [*A nematic liquid crystal with an immersed body: equilibrium, stress, and paradox*](#key-references) and [*Exact and approximate solutions for elastic interactions in a nematic liquid crystal*](#key-references),

 ## Key Figures
 <div style="display: flex; flex-wrap: wrap; gap: 20px; align-items: center; justify-content: center;">